 A gift of any size will provide a safe space for future generations of young people across Wales to grow in self-belief, to learn new skills and make friends for life.
 What better way to celebrate your love of music and singing, your passion for Wales, or your belief in a better future for our young people.

-We sat down with Rachael McCarthy– Jones TEP, a Solicitor in JNP’s Life Planning team, to go back to the basics.
+We sat down with Rachael McCarthy–Jones TEP, an Associate Solicitor in JNP’s Life Planning team, to go back to the basics.
 We learnt about why it’s important to have a will, how to go about making one, and how you can support The Aloud Charity at the same time!

 So Rachael, tell us a little bit about your role?

-I am a Solicitor and a full member of the Society for Trust and Estate Practitioners.
+I am an Associate Solicitor and a full member of the Society for Trust and Estate Practitioners.
 I work in the Life Planning Team at JNP Legal, an independent law firm with offices in Llanishen, Nelson and Merthyr Tydfil.

 The Life Planning Team focus on law for individuals, wills, lasting powers of attorney, Court of Protection, Grants of Probate/Letters of Administration, Estate administration, trusts and post-death variations.

 The team at JNP Legal is a collective of experienced, dedicated and professional solicitors and support staff who are passionate about delivering exceptional service and value for money.